 Amazon's Lord of the Rings TV series — officially titled The Lord of the Rings: The Rings of Power — was easily one of the most anticipated shows of 2022, and it's finally hit our screens.

 Peter Jackson's Lord of the Rings trilogy smashed box office records and won a host of Oscars when it hit cinemas nearly two decades ago.
 After a long break from JRR Tolkien's fantasy world, we'll be heading back to it once again on September 1 in a brand new series exclusive to Prime Video.

-But don't expect to see any of your favourite characters from Peter Jackson's iconic film trilogy on screen, as the show will be set during Middle Earth’s Second Age —that’s thousands of years before the events of The Hobbit or The Lord of the Rings movies.
-Here's everything we know about Amazon's prequel series...
+Don't expect to see any of your favorite characters from Peter Jackson's films showing up on your screen, though.
+The show will be set during Middle Earth’s Second Age — thousands of years before the events of The Hobbit or The Lord of the Rings movies.

-Lord of the Rings TV series release date
+Lord of the Rings — The Rings of Power release date

-Amazon's official synopsis for their Lord of the Rings spin-off confirms the story will take viewers thousands of years back from the events of the books and films...
+The official synopsis for the Lord of the Rings TV series confirms the story will take viewers back thousands of years...

 One Ring to rule them all, One Ring to find them, One Ring to bring them all, and in the darkness bind them, In the Land of Mordor where the Shadows lie. #LOTRonPrime pic.twitter.com/7TuQh7gRPDMarch 7, 2019